moritina/moritina.github.io/README.md

 6. Select the default branch and the `/ (root)` folder.
 7. Save, then wait for the site to build.

-If your repository is named `your-username.github.io`, GitHub Pages will serve it as your main personal site.
-Otherwise, it will be available at the GitHub Pages URL shown in the Pages settings.

 ## Local preview

 You can open `index.html` directly in your browser, or use any static file server.